+Students may be placed on probation for not completing the make-up hours within the two-week timeframe.
 Once a student is absent for a second time within a term, the student will be required to meet with the Director of Nursing and will be placed on probation.
 The goal is to review and assist the student in reducing absenteeism and to help the student have a successful outcome.
-Three (3) absences in the same Term may result in termination from the program.
+After two absences (2) absences, in the same term, may result in termination from the program.